 Over and over again, I hear investment and economic predictions not only from everyday people but from smart people and people considered to be professional.
 The entire industry is built on trying to out predict, out-guess, out-forecast something that cannot be predicted, guess or forecasted.

 Investing is a science.
 It requires structure, discipline, and process.
 It is not about Ouiji boards, the position of the stars, feelings, intuition or guessing what will be the next best thing (for a while).

 Related article: The 5 realities of the stock market

 Single dimensional analysis

 What are you looking for in an investment?
 Chances are it has something to do with making money and the more the better.
-Performance drives investments decisions and why not?
+Performance drives investment decisions and why not?
 We invest money to make money so performance becomes the key determinant of selecting investments.
 Consider that performance is only one dimension of an investment.
 While it is one of the most important determinants, it is not the only determinant.
-Choosing an investment based on performance and performance alone is what we call single dimensional analysis – you are looking at only one aspect or dimension.
+Choosing an investment based on performance and performance alone is what we call single-dimensional analysis – you are looking at only one aspect or dimension.
 In other terms, it is no different than buying a car based on color and color alone.
 Would you buy a car just because it is red?
 You would not take into consideration, the brand, age of the car, condition of the car, options, etc.

 Related article: 5 Essential investment research tips

 Far too often, investors look at the performance (1, 3, 5 and 10-year returns) without looking at very important characteristics like investment discipline, management fees, taxation, holdings, and risk just to name a few.
 Proper investment analysis requires good research.
 Good research comes from the multi-dimensional analysis.

 Fees are a funny topic in the investment industry because most of the fees are imbedded or hidden.
 As a result, most of the people I meet don’t understand fees properly despite the significant media attention given to fees.

 If you are not sure about the fees you are paying in the investment industry, just google any of the following terms: